Yes, I know it’s a terrible pun but I couldn’t resist it.

 I don’t try to get as close as I’d like to be for the first click of the shutter.
 Since I am initially interested in identification, I start taking shots from further away.
 Then I’m free to attempt to shorten the distance and, if I do scare away a jumpy subject, all is not lost.
 This also helps to slow down my approach.

 With a few id. shots in the bag, I can try and get something more artistic.

-A good picture for identification purposes is not necessarily the same as an “artistic” picture.
-Taking suitable pictures for identification purposes can require a knowledge of distinguishing features which may be visible from the top, from the side, or even from beneath.
+A good picture for identification purposes is not the same as an artistic picture.
+Taking suitable pictures for identification purposes requires a knowledge of distinguishing features which may be visible from the top, from the side, or even from beneath.
 Until you’ve an idea of what the subject might be, that’s difficult.
-Fortunately with digital, you’re only burning up re-useable pixels so you can click away with gay abandon from various angles.
+Enter one of JC’s rules of dragonfly photography:

 A couple of characteristics help to make a visually appealing Odo photograph.
 These include the reasonably obvious, usual good portrait practice of an uncluttered/blurred background.
-Working close to the subject with a long lens, the background is often blurred anyway but varying your line-up to get a cleaner background can help.
+Working close to the subject with a long lens, the background is most likely blurred anyway but varying your line-up to get a cleaner background can help.

 Of course, not all locations allow for a low shooting angle but, when possible, it helps.

 It is actually very difficult to maintain a single focus point over a narrow subject, like a damselfly, when just hand-holding.
 A tripod would be too cumbersome and slow to set up but I find a monopod to be manoeuvrable enough to be a practical solution.
 A monopod can be angles to get very low and works at all heights.
 I use one almost invariably (except, of course, for in-flight shots).